Abergele rail disaster: Railway inspector's report

-He then returned to his previous point about what in modern parlance would be "safety culture" and "compliance" issues, but he saw as a simple question of discipline:
+He then returned to his previous point which he saw as a simple question of discipline:

 "Lastly, I fear that it is only too true that the rules printed and issued by railway companies to their servants, and which are generally very good, are made principally with the object of being produced when accidents happen from the breach of them, and that the companies systematically allow many of them to be broken daily, without taking the slightest notice of the disobedience..."

-He then gave a number of examples, beginning with one which was undeniably relevant:
+He then gave a number of examples, beginning:

 "The breach of the regulation which led to this sad accident (viz. shunting within 10 minutes of the arrival of a passenger train) may be observed constantly at stations..."